-Wisteria Hall is a detached two storey 5-bedroom Grade 2 listed period property and is set back with its own spacious drive with ample parking.
+Wisteria Hall is a detached two storey, 5-bedroom, Grade 2 listed period property and has its own spacious drive with ample parking.

 Nestled in the tranquil setting of Knipton, Wisteria Hall is set within spacious Gardens and grounds which allows for our young people to feel safe and relaxed whilst being supported in a therapeutic manner.
-Next door is a riding school that the home has positive links allowing our young people to enjoy this activity should they choose.
-Grantham is Wisteria Hall’s closest town that also provides several activities such as a cinema, bowling ally and a number of shops, parks, Bike hire, leisure centers, gyms and Swimming pools.
-Wisteria Hall provides an aesthetically pleasing environment with a staff team that provide a therapeutic approach that allows for our young people to feel safe and relaxed whilst being supported and nurtured.
+Next door is a riding school that the home has positive links with, allowing our young people to enjoy this activity should they choose.
+Grantham is Wisteria Hall’s closest town and also provides several activities including the cinema, a bowling alley and a number of shops, parks, bike hire, leisure centers, gyms and swimming pools.
+Wisteria Hall provides an aesthetically pleasing environment with a staff team that deliver a therapeutic approach which allows for our young people to feel safe and relaxed whilst being supported and nurtured.

-On the ground floor there is a Large lounge, kitchen, and dining room, as well as a games/activity room a snug where young people can spend some quiet times should they choose.
-A lavatory and a staff room office.
+On the ground floor there is a large lounge, kitchen, and dining room, as well as a games/activity room and a snug where young people can spend some quiet times should they choose.

 Key aims and objectives of the home are as follows:

 - To offer care of the highest quality to young people based on their individual care needs.

 - To provide security and stability for young people in Esland’s care.